-Oklahoma officials express relief that federal officials may designate the lesser prairie chicken, whose habitat is concentrated in Oklahoma and four other states, as “threatened” rather than endangered.
+WASHINGTON — The federal government will begin a yearlong review to determine whether the lesser prairie chicken, whose habitat is concentrated in western Oklahoma and four other states, should be listed as a threatened species.

 According to the Fish and Wildlife Service, the lesser prairie chicken once thrived in Colorado, New Mexico, Texas, Oklahoma and Kansas, but its historical range of native grasslands and prairies has been reduced by an estimated 84 percent.
 The service first identified the bird for protection in 1998; Colorado has listed the species as threatened.

 In July, an electricity transmission company seeking to take wind power from the Oklahoma Panhandle to other states signed an agreement with state conservation officials to protect the bird's habitat while developing its projects.